 The Yosemite bears are very interested your food.
 They come through campsites regularly.
 Please avoid a cub.
 Where there is a cub, be very assured the mother is close by.
 She is extremely protective over her babies There are signs all over the park about putting your food in lockers or canisters.

+A bears nose is keener than his eyesight.
 Do not leave anything scented in your car.
-Cars are extremely easy for our furry friends to break into.
+Cars are extremely easy for our a North American black bear to break into.
 If a bear in Yosemite damages your car or campsite, you will be heavily fined by the park rangers for being negligent.

 Improper food storage in the park is a federal crime.
 They have been known to break in just to get a candy bar wrapper!

 If your backpacking get your bear canisters here

 North American black bears naturally live here in Yosemite.
 When driving here, SLOW DOWN.
 15-20 bears a year are killed in Yosemite when they run across the road and cars hit them.
 Whenever you see one of these yellow and red bear signs along the road, that sign marks the place where a bear was killed going across the road.
 In 2009 there were 20 bears killed by cars in Yosemite National Park.
 Even more were killed in Tuolumne Meadows by cars.

 Here is an interesting north American black bear in Yosemite fact: The black bears in Yosemite National Park use to destroy wooden trail signs.
 Rangers tested different colors, paint formulas and different kinds of woods on trail signs.
 The 250 pound, four legged, furry animals clawed them all!
 So now all of the trail signs are made of steel.
 Look for the steel trail signs when your hiking.